 The Arctic Race of Norway

-From 8-11 August 2013, the magnificent landscapes of Northern Norway will be home to the very first edition of an out-of-the ordinary cycling race: the Arctic Race of Norway.
+From 14-17 August 2014, the magnificent landscapes of Northern Norway will be home to the second staging of an out-of-the ordinary cycling race: the Arctic Race of Norway.
 A few weeks after the end of the Tour de France, the international peloton will head north of the Arctic Circle and compete in what might well in years to come become known as ‘the most beautiful bike race in the world’.
-For this first edition, the course will be made up of four stages (lasting one day each) along Norway’s iconic coastline.
+The course consists of four stages (lasting one day each) along Norway’s iconic coastline.